NEA Baptist PGY1 Pharmacy Residency

 • Emergency Medicine II

-• Longitudinal Teaching Certificate Program through the University of Arkansas for Medical Sciences, College of Pharmacy (encouraged, but not required) – click here for more information
+Residents may elect to participate in the Teaching Certificate Program through the University of Arkansas for Medical Sciences, College of Pharmacy (encouraged, but not required) – click here for more information.
+Evaluations for the TCP will be included in the Teaching and Educating Learning Experience.

 STAFFING REQUIREMENTS